7 reasons why by comparison with the USSR the US is losing in Afghanistan

 Since then the US has failed to hit on a coherent or achievable objective for the war it is continuing to fight in Afghanistan.
 However it has continued to fight the war in its usual way, by trying to minimise casualties by fighting the war at astronomic financial cost.

 The result is that no discernible objective is being achieved because the US has never hit on one.
-Instead, in the absence of an achievable objective the US can realistically focus on, the US position in Afghanistan is all too predictably sliding towards defeat and crisis.
+Instead, in the absence of an achievable objective the US can realistically focus on and work towards, the US position in Afghanistan is all too predictably sliding towards defeat and crisis.

 I am completely unable to see how ‘more of the same’ is going to change any of that, but judging from what we are hearing coming out of Camp David, that is what we are going to get.